-A fully integrated, introductory Spanish course for beginning Spanish students, with little or no prior knowledge of Spanish.
-It is directed for students whose learning objectives and needs are in any of the following categories: for Spanish language students, for business purposes as well as for travelers.
+A fully integrated, introductory Spanish course for beginning Spanish students with little or no prior knowledge of Spanish whose learning objectives and needs are in any of the following categories: for Spanish language students, for business purposes, and for travelers.
 The emphasis is to develop a proficiency in basic communicative skills concentrating on the dynamic application of the living language taught through dialogue, phonetics, and vocabulary.
 A strong grammar foundation and other basic language skills are taught through actual phrases and sentences helping the student develop an instinctive sense of the correct usage.
-Language laboratory activities are part of the course, reinforcing class content.
-These objectives will be achieved through the following approaches: speaking, listening, reading, writing, and cultural appreciation.
+Language lab activities reinforce class content.
+These objectives will be achieved through speaking, listening, reading, writing, and cultural appreciation.
 (Fulfills Foreign Language requirement.)